 What enrichment is offered to support the study of Biology?
-A variety of extracurricular activities are provided including educational visits e.g. to the Sanger Centre for genome research, lectures from invited speakers, extra classes to cover biology that goes beyond the specification and entry to competitions e.g. the British Biology Olympiad.
+A variety of extracurricular activities are provided including educational visits e.g. to the Sanger Centre for genome research, discussion groups to cover biology that goes beyond the specification, and entry to competitions such as the Biology Olympiad.
+We also have a subscription to the Biological Sciences Review.

 What do students who already study Biology say?
-Year 13 students say: 'There's a lot of content so it can be difficult to retain the information'
+Year 13 students say: 'There's a lot of content so it can be difficult to retain the information.'